J-Ramalho/industRial/docs/3_sixsigma.md

 As often happens we can see that the first two deffects account for more than 80% of the problems.
 Identation and scratching are the things to tackle here.

-From the available data presented before in table \@ref(tab:tab-dial) we can go deeper and establish a pareto of the defect location:
+From the available data presented before in table we can go deeper and establish a pareto of the defect location:

 ```r